Well done, you’re getting there. (0% complete)

 Fuel

 There are a whole host of common fuels for fires.
-For example Paper, wood, aerosol cans and cooking oils.
+For example paper, wood, aerosol cans and cooking oils.
 Understanding which of these materials (liquid, gas or solid) could potentially start a fire in your home or commercial premises then dictates how you might prepare for and deal with it.

 As a result, collapsing a fire via the fuel component can be tricky.
 Whilst electrical fires are common in offices you might also see flammable liquid fires or gas fires.
 Your best bet is to gather as much information as possible regarding what could happen in your office and then prepare accordingly.
 If you can’t remove a risk, reduce it as much as possible.